 The Impact of Daniel Deronda

 George Eliot published Daniel Deronda in 1876.
 The titular hero is a young English gentleman who discovers his Jewish origins and becomes captivated by the Zionist vision of a Jewish mystic named Mordechai/Ezra.
 Ultimately, he determines to dedicate his life to building a Jewish national home in Palestine.
 The novel, which was rapidly translated into numerous languages – there were three translations into Russian within a year alone – commanded enormous popularity within the Diaspora and inspired leading Zionists including Albert Goldsmid, leader of Hovevei Zion in Britain, and Emma Lazarus, the American poet who penned the famous verse found at the pedestal of the Statue of Liberty.
 On the continent, Deronda inspired an untold number of Jewish readers.
-Worthy of mention among the more prominent are: Rabbi Professor David Kaufmann of Budapest, who published a significant tract on the novel in 1877; Moritz Schnierer, who together with Nathan Birnbaum went on to found the Viennese group of student-Zionists, Kadimah, in 1883; Eliezer Ben-Yehuda, the father of modern Hebrew; and Peretz Smolenskin, the publisher of the highly influential Hebrew-language journal Ha-Shahar (Vienna).
+Worthy of mention among the more prominent are: the financier Haim Guedalla ( a close nephew of Moses Montefiore), who in 1876 was drafting plans to finance Ottoman debt and, inspired by the instalments of Daniel Deronda he was avidly reading, revised his plan and built them around persuading the Turks to sell vast tracts of ‘Syria’ for Jewish settlement.
+Indeed, that autumn he initiated correspondence with George Eliot, in the course of which the two remarked, with obvious delight, on the consonance of their ideas; Rabbi Professor David Kaufmann of Budapest, who published a significant tract on the novel in 1877; Moritz Schnierer, who together with Nathan Birnbaum went on to found the Viennese group of student-Zionists, Kadimah, in 1883; Eliezer Ben-Yehuda, the father of modern Hebrew; and Peretz Smolenskin, the publisher of the highly influential Hebrew-language journal Ha-Shahar (Vienna).
 As his diaries indicate, Theodor Herzl also acquainted himself with Daniel Deronda, and prior to writing Der Judenstaat.
-Among the many other Jews upon whom Eliot’s novel exerted an influence (especially in the context of the Second Aliya) was father of modern Israel David Ben-Gurion and writers such as Isaac Leib Peretz and Abraham Goldfaden.
+Among the many other Jews upon whom Eliot’s novel exerted an influence were such writers as Isaac Leib Peretz and Abraham Goldfaden, and none other than the fathers of modern Israel David Ben-Gurion and Chaim Weizmann (who kept the novel ‘within easy reach’ in his bedroom).

 David Frischmann’s Hebrew translation of Daniel Deronda was published in 1893 in Warsaw.
 However in December 1876, the British press reported that the leading Hebrew-language weekly Ha-Magid, published by David Gordon in Ełk (north-eastern Poland), had been printing important fragments of the novel in Hebrew, ones that were being republished in the Hebrew press in Germany, Russia, Poland and even Jerusalem.
 In 1877, Daniel Deronda appeared in German and Dutch, and in 1878 Calmann Lévy published it in French.
 By 1883 there was even an Italian translation.